freezer333/fileexpress/readme.md

-# file express
+# fileexpress
 fileexpress is an express (4+) router that acts as a drop-in REST API to allow file storage and listings backed by MongoDB's GridFS functionality.
 It supports organizing files by an owner, and has customize-able authorization.

 Files can be uploaded via put/post (you need to have a suitable body parser - ie.
 [busboy](https://www.npmjs.org/package/busboy#readme), [body-parser](https://github.com/expressjs/body-parser),etc).
 Files are retrieved by owner or by file id, along with file meta data, and can be removed with delete calls.